Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Phenotypic, or modification, variability.
 The role of environmental conditions in the development and manifestation of signs and properties.

-Demonstrations: Human chromosomal abnormalities and their phenotypic manifestations.
+Demonstrations: human chromosomal abnormalities and their phenotypic manifestations.

 Topic 1.4.
 Population-species level (2 hours)